 The opioid epidemic is well recognized as a national crisis, but the impact on children and adolescents whose parents or close family members are addicted has received little sustained attention.
 A new United Hospital Fund project is examining the impact of parental opioid use disorder on the mental health, development, and family responsibilities of children and adolescents in those families—and making recommendations for change.
+The initiative has released two groundbreaking reports on this critical issue (see links below).

 An early project activity was convening a two-day meeting in the fall of 2018 that brought together some 40 national and local experts in child development, family policy, addiction treatment, and child welfare, as well as state and local government officials.
-With information from that meeting, coupled with extensive research and interviews, UHF has produced a report that offers the first comprehensive look at the successive waves of loss and trauma experienced by newborns, young children, adolescents, and their families.
-The Ripple Effect: The Impact on the Opioid Epidemic on Children and Families draws on lessons learned from the HIV/AIDS and crack/cocaine epidemics—which, like the opioid crisis, were characterized by stigma; failure to provided needed services to children and families; and increased numbers of children entering foster care or kinship care, caring for younger siblings, and experiencing behavioral and physical health issues.
+With information from that meeting, coupled with extensive research and interviews, UHF produced a report that offers the first comprehensive look at the successive waves of loss and trauma experienced by newborns, young children, adolescents, and their families.
+The Ripple Effect: The Impact on the Opioid Epidemic on Children and Families draws on lessons learned from the HIV/AIDS and crack/cocaine epidemics—which, like the opioid crisis, were characterized by stigma; failure to provide needed services to children and families; and increased numbers of children entering foster care or kinship care, caring for younger siblings, and experiencing behavioral and physical health issues.

 The report lays out a blueprint for action aimed at public and private agencies and professionals in four broad areas: